 Winter makes it more difficult to drive.
 Snow and sleet can reduce visibility while driving, and icy and accumulated snow on the ground can make it more difficult to stop or turn.
 Because of this, car accidents across the United States increase during the winter months.
 Obviously, this includes Colorado, where dangerous accumulations of snow and ice on the roadway, combined with roads through foothills, canyons, and mountain passes, can make travel hazardous and deadly.

-Here at Springs Law Group, our Colorado Springs car accident lawyers has experience handling serious personal injuries caused by winter auto accidents.
+Here at Springs Law Group, our Colorado Springs car accident lawyer has experience handling serious personal injuries caused by winter auto accidents.
 We can help victims of these vehicle wrecks with traumatic brain injuries, broken bones, back injuries, and other serious injuries to recover compensation for pain and suffering, lost wages, medical bills, and property damage.
-Schedule our FREE appointment by dialing (719) 299-5777 to learn how we can help you.
+Schedule our FREE appointment by dialing (719) 421-7141 to learn how we can help you.

 Who is Liable for a Colorado Car Accident Caused by Snow and Ice?
 Some Helpful Colorado Laws for Victims to Use to Win Their Claims